CpanelInc/ea-nginx/DESIGN.md

 NGINX is the most popular feature on the feature site, specifically speeding up website by using it as a caching proxy.

-Some also want it to server static content instead of proxying that also.
+Some also want it to serve static content instead of proxying that also.

 ## Overall Intent